alazraq/Abdou_CS_DS_doc/src/data_vis/Tableau/introduction.md

 ## The sample dataset

+Located in `C:\Users\My_user\Documents\My Tableau Repository\Datasources\2020.3\en_US-US` or a similar path, the sample dataset `Sample - Superstore.xls` contains three sheets `Orders`, `People` and `Returns` of a fictuous company.
+We will use this dataset to get along with Tableau Desktop features.

+First open the Excel file, click on the `Orders` sheet and then launch a new Tableau worksheet by clicking on `Sheet 1` Tab in the bottom.

 ## The Tableau workspace

 ## Working with measures and dimensions
 ## Working with marks
 ## Saving, opening and sharing workbooks